JoseJuniorTK/AutoNVim2Windows/README.md

 # AutoVim2IDE
-Automatic installation and configuration scripts for VIM in every operational system.
+Automatic installation and configuration script for VIM to Windows PowerShell.